mlehotay/ier/IER/IER-specification.md

 ## **0. Status, Scope, and Normative Authority**

+### **Normative Boundary Condition**

-This document defines the **complete normative core** of Informational Experiential Realism (IER v10.5).
+This document defines the **complete and exclusive normative core** of **Informational Experiential Realism (IER v10.6)**.

-It specifies **exhaustively and exclusively**:
+It specifies **exhaustively**:

 * what experience **is**
 * when experience **exists**
 * what **necessarily follows** from its existence

-without appeal to biology, psychology, implementation details, or metaphysical additions.
+No claim outside this document carries **definitional, criterial, or ethical authority**.

-All other IER documents (phenomenology, mathematics, mechanics, diagnostics, ethics applications) are **non-normative derivatives** and must be consistent with this specification.
+All other IER documents (theory, dynamics, mathematics, ethics applications, diagnostics, or commentary) are **non-normative derivatives**.
+They introduce **no criteria, thresholds, sufficiency conditions, or necessity claims**.

-If a claim cannot be expressed using the primitives defined here, it is **not part of IER**.
+> **If any statement in another IER document appears to conflict with this Specification, the Specification takes precedence and the conflicting statement is void.**

 ---